 • Was the resident's routine that day typical for them?

-• Any changes in medications that could increase their risk for falls?
+• Any changes in medications that could increase their risk of falls?

 • Did they feel dizzy or weak?